 - Geography, Nature & Weather

 Himalayan Balsam and Still Creek in Burnaby Lake Regional Park

 Himalayan Balsam at Still Creek

 Himalayan balsam is a lovely plant with attractive flowers and a strong fragrance.
 The flowers are hooded, giving the plant the alternate name of policeman's helmet.
 The plant grows as a wildflower and is also planted in gardens.
-Unfortunately, the Himalayan balsam is invasive in some areas.
+Unfortunately, it's invasive in some areas.

 I often visit Still Creek and Burnaby Lake and always have my camera with me.
 The park is a wildlife sanctuary.
-There are many beautiful and interesting plants and animals (especially birds) and some lovely scenery to be seen in the area.
+There are many interesting plants and animals (especially birds) and some lovely scenery to be seen in the area.
 All of the photos in this article were taken by me.

 Still Creek in Burnaby Lake Regional Park

 Despite the creek's name, the water in Still Creek may not be "still".
 The water moves rapidly at some times of the year and in some parts of its route.

 Burnaby is a city in the southwestern corner of British Columbia.
 The city contains many watercourses, including creeks and rivers, as well as several lakes.
 In recent times there has been a strong emphasis on maintaining and where necessary reestablishing the health of Burnaby's aquatic areas.

 Burnaby contains areas of original and undeveloped landscape as well as many parks.
 It also contains residential, commercial, and industrial areas.
 In the recent past, Still Creek suffered from its route through the industrial parts of the city and was heavily polluted.
 The water quality in the creek is now improving, however, due to the work of some very dedicated people.
 In fact, the quality of the water is currently so good that salmon have returned to the creek to spawn after an absence of about eighty years.